4 Days in Seattle: Itinerary for a Perfect Trip

 This amazing place has everything from stunning fresh flowers to picture-perfect produce, and from artisanal foods to fine handcrafted items.
 You’ll love exploring every inch of it!

 Pike Place Fish is a must-see in the Main Arcade.
 Those are the guys who are famous for throwing their fish.
+Seriously.

 They not only throw fish, but they’re also constantly surrounded by tourists who are eager to watch them do it.
+Sounds weird, but it’s pretty fun.

 If you’re driving to the Market, there is paid parking available in their garage.
-If you stay at one of the hotels we recommend (see above) I’ll recommend that you think about walking to Pike Place Market.
+If you stay at one of the hotels we recommend (see below) I’ll recommend that you think about walking to Pike Place Market.

+Aim to arrive at the Market before noon for smaller crowds.
 The worst tourist crowds happen during summer weekends.
 To miss the largest amount of people, plan your outings for weekdays instead.

 You might want to consider taking a behind-the-scenes guided tour of Pike Place Market with early access before all the crowds arrive.
-Take a look here
+Take a look here.

 Check out the oldest Starbucks store